azhu7/SpotifyAdMute/README.md

 Spotify Ad Mute is a simple Spotify listener that mutes ads.

 ## Quickstart
-To run, just download the newest .exe in the distribution folder and run locally
+To run, download the repo and run the .exe in the distribution folder
 - Currently only supports Windows (OS-X coming soon!).

 ## Manual Installation